oroinc/documentation/book/data_api.rst

 """""""""""""""
 Example 1.
 Total number of existing records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Retreive the total count of resource records.
+Retrieve the total count of resource records.

 **Request header**